ipetersenpai/notetaking/README.md

 # notetaking

-📌Simple project application about Note Taking built with react-redux
+📌 Simple project application about Note Taking built with react-redux